Tonika

-Tonika (Bulgarian: Тоника) was a Bulgarian pop music group similar in style to the Italian group Ricchi e Poveri.
+Tonika (Bulgarian: Тоника) was a Bulgarian pop music.

 History

 Tonika was formed in Burgas in 1969 by a graduate of Bulgaria's National Academy of Music, Stefan Diomov.
 Tonika grew in national recognition and was part of the 1974 New Year’s celebration on Bulgarian National Television.
 In 1975, the group moved to Sofia and released their debut LP on the Balkan-ton label, which was the national record label.

 In 1976 and 1977, Tonika won the Bulgarian national music award Zlatniyat Orfey (Bulgarian: Златният Орфей), or Golden Orpheus, which further confirmed their status as pop stars.
 In 1978, Tonika released their second LP, which featured many of the best studio musicians in Bulgaria.
 Tonika won many awards during the yearly music festival in Aytos for over two decades, particularly in the 1970s.

 Music has always been important in the culture of this former Iron Curtain republic, and Tonika has a considerable following today.
 Tonika performed more than 200 concerts per year in the 1970s in addition to their TV appearances, recordings, and rehearsals.

 The band is also known as Tonica, Tonica SV, Domino, and Familia Tonica (Tonika Family).

 In 1979, almost all of Tonika’s records and taped TV appearances (except a few hidden copies) were destroyed by the Bulgarian government and banned due to a political scandal that occurred during a tour of Western Europe and Asia.
 The group was forced to disband and they were not allowed to perform for two years.

 In 1994, the entire Tonika Family reunited and did four concerts in Burgas and Sofia.
 In 2000, an album of the music performed at these concerts was released on the StefKos Music Label.

 In 2001, the Balkanton label released the compilation LP, The Gold Hits of Bulgarian Classical Pop Music, which included the Tonika favorite, "Let It Be Summer."